-The Secretary-General of the United Nations, Kofi Annan, launched the Global Compact in 2000 to harness the power of collective action in the promotion of responsible corporate citizenship.
+The Secretary-General of the United Nations, Kofi Annan, launched the UN Global Compact in 2000 to harness the power of collective action in the promotion of responsible corporate citizenship.
 The Global Compact provides a framework of ten principles in four different categories – human rights, labour standards, the environment & anti-corruption – within which companies are invited to manage their operations.

 In June 2003 a number of UK-based signatories of the UN Global Compact met to explore the value and function of a UK Network as part of the Global Compact’s programme of establishing local networks.
 The Network continues to evolve and, in January 2006, moved from informal governance to a fee-paying structure, agreed by the members, and led by a Chair with support from a Steering Committee, Secretariat, and working groups.

 The UK Network serves as a focal point of coordination and communication for its members and its key goals are: